opendata-ee/logreporter/README.md

 # logreporter

-Getting emails with every single occurrence of an error is a bit of a pain.
+Getting emails with every single occurrence of an error is a bit of a pain .

 LogReporter is a simple script that scans a list of log files looking for specific types of messages.
 Currently this involves looking for messages that are logged in a specific format and for specific tags.